A healthy environment starts at home.

 Household hazardous wastes must be handled properly.

 In the Greater Cleveland Area, we live and work in a watershed that flows to Lake Erie.
 In our daily lives, we use many products that contain chemicals that may be hazardous to the environment.
-Examples include: cleaners, polishes, anti-freeze, used motor oil, pesticides, batteries, paints, paint thinners, furniture strippers, and other products.
+Examples include: cleaners, polishes, anti-freeze, used motor oil, pesticides, batteries, paints, paint thinners, furniture strippers, mercury thermometers, and other products.
 The hazards increase when these products are improperly used or discarded.

 Household hazardous products can be toxic, corrosive, reactive, flammable, or explosive.
 Labels on these products may contain the words “caution,” “warning,” or “danger.”
 If not used properly, some of these products can cause skin irritation, headaches, respiratory ailments, or other symptoms.